-Mississippi Archaeology Month is held annually in October.
-For more information, visit the Mississippi Archaeological Association's Web site at:
+Mississippi Archaeology Month is held annually in October, and includes public presentations and fieldwork opportunities.
+For more information, visit the Mississippi Archaeological Association's website:

 Mississippi Archaeology is published semiannually by the Mississippi Department of Archives and History in cooperation with the Mississippi Archaeological Association.
-For more information, visit the Web site at: http://www.msarchaeology.org/maa/journal.html.
+For more information, go to: http://www.msarchaeology.org/maa/journal.html.

 Indian Mound Sites

-You'll find everything you need to start exploring Mississippi's Indian Mound Sites at the website created by the National Register of Historical Places, http://www.nps.gov/history/NR/travel/mounds/index.htm.
 Native Americans who once inhabited the plains of Mississippi left their traces most visibly with the burial mounds they constructed.
-Information on the history of these mound sites, maps, and travel itineraries are all available on the website.
+Information on the history of these mound sites, maps, and travel itineraries are all available on the website: http://www.nps.gov/history/NR/travel/mounds/index.htm.

-The Grand Village of the Natchez Indians is a prehistoric Native American village.
+The Grand Village of the Natchez Indians is a prehistoric Native American village, inhabited between about AD 700 to 1730.
 It is a national landmark and has undergone archaeological excavations since 1930.
 Throughout the year there are events for both children and adults.
-For more information:
+One of their annual events is the Natchez Powwow, held in March.
+At the powwow, participants celebrate Native American culture with traditional foods, dances, and crafts.
+For more information, go to:

 The Mississippi Valley Archeological Center

-The Mississippi Valley Archaeological Center in La Crosse hosts a variety of events for children and adults.
-For more information, call 608-785-8463, or visit its Web site at:
+The Mississippi Valley Archaeological Center in La Crosse hosts a variety of events for children and adults, including summer workshops for kids of all ages to introduce them to the field of archaeology.
+For more information, call 608-785-8463, or visit:

 BACK TO STATE-BY-STATE GUIDE